mrigorir/bookstore-app/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+In order to get local copy up and running follow these simple example steps:

 - On the project, GitHub page, navigate to the [main page of the repository](https://github.com/mrigorir/bookstore-app)